Step 3 outlines the essentials of good planning.

 Building an action plan

 An action plan identifies tangible activities to move your priorities forward.
 Writing down what you'd like to achieve and identifying the activities to work on and the resources needed breaks down your plan into achievable steps.

 An effective action plan:

-- Sets a realistic timeline, including a start date
+- Sets a realistic timeline, including a start and completion date

-- includes how to know you’ve been successful, and
+- Includes how you know you’ve been successful

 - Continuously tracks progress

 - Should be re-evaluated and tweaked along the way

 Working with what you have is about being creative, identifying resources that are already available and using them to do more with less in your community.
 Connecting with multiple partners who can share resources will, in turn, maximize collaboration without spending extra dollars.
 Working with what you have

 LEARN MORE Grants and Funding